Table of Contents

 - In the seventh and final lecture I discuss core strength and osteoporosis.

 Many of my patients often put their needs second to the needs of their family.
-I encourage take the time to take care of yourself.
+I encourage you to take the time to take care of yourself.
 Invest in your health and complete the course.
 Thanks!

 Your exercise today is the Heel Drop.
 This heel drop has been modified and integrates it into the 8 Brocade Exercise sequence.